-- Submitted an application for graduation and paid the \$50.00 graduation fee.
+- 1. Submitted an application for graduation and paid the \$50.00 graduation fee.
 An additional \$50 late filing fee will be assessed for applications submitted after the deadline. - 2.
-Satisfactorily completed all chapel requirements. - Satisfactorily completed all course and curricular requirements no later than the Wednesday prior to commencement.
+Satisfactorily completed all chapel requirements. - 3.
+Satisfactorily completed all course and curricular requirements.